Giant panda in French zoo gives birth to female twins

 Their mother Huan Huan and father Yuan Zi are at Beauval on a 10-year loan from China aimed at highlighting good ties with France.
 The twins are their second and third cubs after the first panda ever born in France, Yuan Meng, in 2017.

-“They are are very lively, pink and plump,” the zoo said in a statement.
 “Huan Huan is taking care of them very well.
 She took them in her mouth to lick them and clean them.
-We can hear little cries.”
+We can hear little cries,” the zoo said in a statement.

+The zoo said the sex of the cubs were determined by the Chinese experts in charge of taking care of them but will need to be definitively confirmed since external genitalia does not appear until they are several months old.

+The birth comes after the zoo announced with great joy in March that Huan Huan and Yuan Zi had “mated eight times."
+Veterinarians then carried out an artificial insemination “to have as much chance as possible” to see a pregnancy.

 The cubs will not be named before 100 days.
 They will spend a few years in France before being sent to China, the zoo said.